wielkistach/kuma/requirements/README.rst

 The purpose of the comment is:

-* Summarize the purpose of the requirment, to save an internet search
+* Summarize the purpose of the requirement, to save an internet search
 * Describe how the requirement is used in Kuma
 * Help maintainer to prioritize upgrading requirements
 * Give a hint on exploratory tests needed to ensure upgrades do not break things